shawnstrickland/shawnstrick.land/content/about.md

 ## TL;DR
 Hi, I'm Shawn and I like to talk about technology, music, and data.
-I'm a DIYer, father of 3, ultralearner, guitarist, musician, software developer, data junkie, and general technologist.
+I'm a DIYer, father of 3, musician, software developer, data junkie, and general technologist.
 On my site you'll find a mix of those topics, even some stuff that's unreleated.

 I hope you enjoy!